 - Boot into Safe mode and uninstall apps that might affect incoming calls.

 - Contact your carrier.

 Firstly, make sure that your contacts are synced on your device.
 After that, check permissions and, if that fails, set the default Phone app.
 Alternatively, you can uninstall third-party apps that have anything to do with calls or clear data from the Phone/Dialer app.
 You can also reset app preferences or uninstall updates for the system dialer app.
 If you don’t see contact names in the messages app, we have an article that tackles that problem.

 1. Check permissions for the Phone/Dialer app

 The first thing you need to do is to check permissions.
-In general, the pre-built Phone/Dialer app should have permissions to access Contacts but, just for the sake of troubleshooting, we’ll need you to check this.
+In general, the pre-built Phone/Dialer app should have permission to access Contacts but, just for the sake of troubleshooting, we’ll need you to check this.
 Of course, if you are using a third-party dialer app (e.g. Google Phone instead of Samsung Dialer), you’ll need to permit it to see the names of contacts with incoming calls.
 All apps that rely on conversations with contacts should display contact names as long as they have contact permission.

 Here’s how to check permissions for Phone and allow it to access Contacts:

 - Select Apps & notifications (Apps).